aguaitech/Jarvis/src/architecture-overview.md

-# MineContext Architecture Overview
+# Jarvis Architecture Overview

 ## System Architecture

-MineContext is designed as a modular, event-driven system with clear separation of concerns.
+Jarvis is designed as a modular, event-driven system with clear separation of concerns.
 The architecture follows a layered approach with well-defined interfaces between components.

 ## System Components